Jtoosh/startup/notes.md

 When using a component in JSX, the component is used like an self-closing HTML element, with the name of the component as the tag name.

-**Props** are used to pass data to a component as arguments.
+**Props** are used to pass data to a component as HTML attributes.
 Props are passed to a component as attributes, and they are accessed in the component using the `props` object.
+They are essentially parameters for the behind the scenes function of a component.

 Destructuring is a way to extract values from an object or an array and assign them to independent variables.
 This is done in JavaScript using the `{}` syntax.

 A **hook** is a function that allows you to access and use the state of other React componenets.

 `useState` is a hook that is used to add state to a functional component.
 It takes an initial value as an argument, and **it returns an array with two elements**: the current value of the state, and a function that can be used to update the state.

+## React Assignment Notes

+With Component props, I can access them a couple ways.
+I can list them as a parameter inside {braces}, or uses the props object and refer to the properties of `props`, using the name of the prop passed in the component call.
+For example: `<Demo who = "James">` could have the `who` prop accessed in the component as `props.who`, or as `{who}` if that was how it was passed in.

+To do inline styling with React, use the `style` attribute in the component's returned HTML.
+The value of the `style` attribute should be a JavaScript object with the CSS properties as keys and the values as values.
+The keys should be camelCase versions of the CSS properties.

+3 main parts of React having reactivity is the `state`, `props` and `render()` method.
+Anytime a change is made to the state or props of a component, that component's `render()` method is called, and the component is re-rendered, making the change visible.

+Another key to reactivity in React is making components return HTML with event listeners.
+Two that I used for the assignment were `onChange` and `onInput`.
+The latter is used for input elements, and the former is used for other elements.
+Something from the assignment that I didn't understand yet was the attributes used to get the value of the input element.
+What appeared in the code was `e.target.value`, and I'm thinking `e` was just the parameter used for the input data, but I'm not 100% sure, and I'll need to find out exactly what `.target.value` is.